Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Geometry of the Synthesis Problem

-For computational purposes, we also obtain the Christoffel symbols associated with $\metric$ (denoted by $\Gamma^{(i,j)}_{(k,\ell)(p,q)}$) in the global coordinate frame.
-This completely characterizes the connection $\nabla$ and enables us to compute it in this frame.
+{For computational purposes, we also obtain the Christoffel symbols associated with $\metric$ (denoted by $\Gamma^{(i,j)}_{(k,\ell)(p,q)}$) in the global coordinate frame.
+This would, in turn, completely characterize the connection $\nabla$ and facilitates its computation in this frame.} \begin{proposition} Consider a point $K \in \stableK$ and, under the usual identification of $T \stableK$, define \footnote{This coincides with the action of $\partial_{(p,q)}|_K$ on the mapping $K \mapsto Y_K$.}